 Spicy, creamy, and so delicious, this Cheddar Jalapeno Sourdough Bread is the perfect addition to your next charcuterie board!
-If you're looking for a change from your normal sourdough bread, then you have to try this jalapeno loaded bread!
+If you're looking for a change from your normal sourdough bread, then you have to try this jalapeno-loaded recipe!

-This recipe is based off a recipe in Emilie Raffa's book "Artisan Sourdough Made Simple" .
-She is the queen of sourdough and has so many fantastic recipes that are easy to understand.
+This recipe is based on a recipe in Emilie Raffa's book "Artisan Sourdough Made Simple."
+She is the queen of sourdough and has so many fantastic recipes that are easy to understand!

 What is Sourdough Bread?

-If you are new to sourdough, make sure to check out this post on how to keep a sourdough starter.
+If you are new to sourdough, make sure to check out this post on how to keep a sourdough starter to ensure you have healthy bread!

 Ingredients To Gather

-- Sourdough starter- Your starter needs to be active and bubbly.
+- Sourdough starter.
+Your starter needs to be active and bubbly.
 If you plan to make this bread in the morning, the night before you should feed it and make sure it has doubled in size.
+You can make your own sourdough starter from scratch, buy one, or get one from a sourdough friend.

-- Flour- Bread flour is recommended, but if you only have all purpose flour that would work well too.
+- Flour.
+Bread flour is recommended, but if you only have all purpose flour that would work well, too.
+Bread flour vs all purpose flour is a tricky subject, but both will work in this recipe.

-- Salt- Salt feeds the natural yeast in sourdough.
-That will make the bread rise in the Instant Pot.
+- Salt.
+This feeds the natural yeast in sourdough and will help the bread rise in the pot.

-- Cheddar- Colby Jack, white cheddar, yellow cheddar, or a sharp cheddar would all work.
+- Cheddar cheese.
+If preferred, Colby Jack, white cheddar, yellow cheddar, or a sharp cheddar would all work.

-- Jalapenos- Pickled jalapenos are readily available in the antipasto section of your grocery store.
+- Jalapenos.
+Pickled jalapenos are readily available in the antipasto section of your grocery store, or you can make your own.

 How To Make Cheddar Jalapeno Sourdough Bread